-If you are unable to visit the library, we offer a for-pay document delivery service through which you can obtain print or electronic copies of law review articles.
-Please contact us at (512) 463-1722 or at firstname.lastname@example.org to request an article through this service.
+If you are unable to visit the library, we offer a fee-based document delivery service through which you can obtain print or electronic copies of law review articles.
+Please contact us to request an article through this service.

 In the Library

 To access law reviews, law journals, and other legal periodicals in print, you may explore our collection in person.
 Periodicals are arranged alphabetically by title in the library mezzanine.
 To see if we carry a certain periodical, please use our library catalog.
 To expedite your search, select "periodical title" from the list of search options then enter the title of the periodical in the search box.

 You have access to over 1,700 legal periodicals through the HeinOnline Law Journal Library.
 In addition to in-library use, patrons with an iPhone or an iPad who download the HeinOnline app at our library can then continue accessing HeinOnline for 30 days from any location.
 Check out this fact sheet for more information about the Law Journal Library [PDF], and read more details about using the HeinOnline app in the User's Guide [PDF]!

 Locating law review, law journals, and legal periodical articles on the web is not always possible due to copyright restrictions.
 But certain publications are available if you'd like to try locating an article.
 Below we highlight some free resources and search strategies to help you locate articles that are available freely online.